krupani/testnow/README.md

 Use any of the command to execute the sample spec.
 A beautiful report will be created by this execution to in the reports directory.
 It will be in html format, please double click or open in a browser to view it.

+## Contributing
+Ideas and suggestions are always always most welcome.
+Please fork this gem code and feel free to add any updates, suggestions etc and create a pull request.